-So this compression sheet is a great autism sensory product if your child is sensory seeking.
+So compression sheets are great autism sensory products if your child is sensory seeking.
 I have found out that not many people know that there is something like this that exists to help kids sleep better.
 They are not as heavily advertised as the weighted blankets.
 Autism sensory sheets are light weight and made from stretchy breathable material like nylon and spandex combination.
 Sensory sheets can be easily machine washed and tumble dried.
 I bumped into this compression sheet when I was researching on why my son prefers to sleep inside the fitted sheet instead of his normal flat sheet.
 I just wanted to understand his need to go that deeper into the bedding.
 The research helped me learn that it might be because he needs more pressure to calm down and get the stimulation he needs to sleep.

 getting a compression sheet

 Autism sensory sheets started to pop up during my browsing after that and I just decided to try it out.
 I bought a twin size and it was delivered the next day.
 Well, let me just say I wish I had bought this earlier.
 My son loves the sheet and it has made bedtime easy, we don’t have to go back and forth about sleeping in the fitted sheet anymore.
 He actually sleeps well now and most importantly he sleeps through the night.
 It’s not unusual to find him lying in the sheet even during the day.
 He loves it that much.
-It’s been more than 6months with the sheet, it’s still intact and very much in shape.
+It’s been more than 2 years with the sheet, it’s still intact and very much in shape.
 Definitely one of my best buys.